docker-library/docs/rabbitmq/README.md

 RABBITMQ_SSL_VERIFY
 ```

-For SSL configuration using the management plugin:
+To configure the management plugin for SSL use the following environment variables instead:

 ```bash
 RABBITMQ_MANAGEMENT_SSL_CACERTFILE